-His-tag protein purification resin (HP-IDA) uses polyacrylate microspheres as the matrix and iminodiacetic acid (IDA) as the metal chelating ligand.
+His-tag protein purification resin (HP-NTA) uses polyacrylate microspheres as the matrix and nitrilotriacetic acid (NTA), which is resistant to a certain concentration of reducing agent, is used as the metal chelating ligand.
 It conventionally chelates Ni2+ (often called nickel resin), but can also be customized according to customer requirements, chelating Cu2+, Co2+, Zn2+ and other ionic groups.
+This product is suitable for rapid and efficient extraction of protein.